-The Trustees have considered and assessed the current situation arising from current global conflicts and have concluded that the war has no operational and financial impact on the operations of The Foundation (UK) in the foreseeable future.
+The Trustees have considered and assessed the current situation arising from current global conflicts and have concluded that beyond the impact on fundraising these have no operational and financial impact on the operations of The Foundation (UK) in the foreseeable future.

 The financial statements have been prepared on the going concern basis.
-The Fred Hollows Foundation has given the necessary assurances, via a Letter of Comfort on 17 April 2024, that sufficient resources will be made available such that the charity can meet its liabilities as and when they fall due, and for at least the 12 months from the date of approval of these financial statements.
+The Fred Hollows Foundation has given the necessary assurances, via a Letter of Comfort on 24 February 2025, that sufficient resources will be made available such that the charity